Physics

 - Thrust

 The other objects don't need be bullets of course!
 A propeller pushes water or air away from an object to generate thrust, as used in boats and planes.
-Rockets also use thrust to move upwards.
-The thrust of a rocket comes from the ejection or hot gases.

 - Traction